Jones Performing Arts Center

 All rehearsals must be scheduled and made part of the Rental Agreement.
 For any event, only production personnel and user representatives authorized by JPAC will be permitted in the rented space during rehearsal.
 A rehearsal is defined by the use of only stage work lights with one JPAC staff person on duty.
 There will be no use of production equipment including but not limited to stage lights, sound system, the lighting booth, etc during a rehearsal.
 A technical rehearsal is defined by the use of all required technical staff as determined by the JPAC Production Manager and the full use of contracted production equipment.

-Ouachita Baptist University School of Fine Arts Photography Policy
+Ouachita Baptist University School of Performing Arts Photography Policy

 UPDATED: OCT.
 29, 2020

-This policy applies to Fine Arts performances* on campus including those in Jones Performing Arts Center, Francis W. McBeth Recital Hall, and Verser Theatre.
+This policy applies to Performing Arts performances* on campus including those in Jones Performing Arts Center, Francis W. McBeth Recital Hall, and Verser Theatre.

 - All sounds on the camera must be used in live view mode and/or silenced, including all shutter and focus confirmation sounds.